Educational apps for kids and the impossible screen time dilemma

 So there you have it, the ten most recommended educational apps according to Kidslox users.
 Think they got it wrong?
 Or left out a corker?
 Tell us about your favourite educational apps in the comments below.

-10 MUST HAVE APPS FOR SCHOOLCHILDREN
+10 MUST HAVE APPS

 We hear a lot of conversations about how parents want their kids to use the benefits of modern technology, primarily for educational purposes.
 These conversations happen more often at the beginning of the school year.
 The problem is, we often don’t know what tools are available for our kids to use to improve their school life and learning skills.
 Here’s a short list of must have apps for schoolchildren to have on their devices.